-Soon the hut became my muse and I photographed its structure as nature changed around it.
+The hut also became my muse and I photographed its structure as nature changed around it.
 Faces in the oakwood sleepers became my company, my imaginary friends, the regulars that were always there, like regulars in a queer bar.

-I honoured my new friends in a series of queer-blue cyanotype portraits, first photographing them, then making digital negatives, handcutting faces out of the film.
-The negatives were placed inside an old contact frame with sensitized paper and were exposed in the sunshine.
+I honoured my new friends in a series of queer-blue cyanotype portraits, exposing faces hand-cut out of negative film.

-During this self-assigned residency I recorded birdsong in the surroundings of the hut (used in the video The Other Side of the Hedge, 2021), wrote and developed To Step Outside, a text-based live work first performed in the group show Reality and its Disorders (2020), photographed the hut throughout the seasons and created an archive of video recordings – aspects of the project as yet to be assembled, edited and shown.
+During this self-assigned residency I recorded birdsong in the surroundings of the hut (used in the video The Other Side of the Hedge, 2021), wrote and developed To Step Outside, a text-based live work first performed in the group show Reality and its Disorders (2020), responded to the loss of wildlife in a project in progress, made an archive of stereoviews, writing and video recordings – aspects of the project as yet to be assembled, edited and shown.